rsksmart/devportal/docs/01-concepts/rif-suite/token/index.md

   </tbody>
 </table>

-## stRIF (RIF Token in DAO)
+## stRIF (Staked RIF Token in teh RootstockCollective DAO)

-The stRIF tokens give you voting rights and participation in the DAO's governance and decision-making process.
+The stRIF tokens give you voting rights and participation in the RootstockCollective DAO's governance and decision-making process.
 To acquire stRIF tokens, you need to stake RIF tokens in the governance system dApp.
 RIF tokens can be purchased through [various exchanges](https://wiki.rootstockcollective.xyz/Token-Resources-e3f89008a96e4dcab3037ff7861d9d8a), and once staked, an equivalent amount of stRIF is issued for governance participation.

 <table class="table">
   <tbody>